 The property itself has a variety of habitats including a riparian zone, a large meadow, a forested area, and vernal pools.
 These habitats support rare plants and animals like the threatened Bald Eagle and Lake Sturgeon, as well as an endangered shrub called Ninebark.

 The shallow off-shore shoal supports larval Smallmouth Bass, Yellow Perch, and Rock Bass.
 The property was placed on the Niagara River Area of Concern priority habitat list in 2012, making it an international priority for protection.

 The property also has significant cultural importance.
 It is a nationally designated Peace Site and is part of the Niagara County Historic Trail.
 The preserve is also part of the Niagara Falls National Heritage Area.

-It was an important canoe landing site for the region’s Haudenosaunee who used the Niagara River for transport, trade and fishing.
+It has been an important canoe landing site for the Haudenosaunee who use the Niagara River for transport, trade, and fishing.
 Known locally as the five-mile meadow, it is the very spot where the British landed in 1813 to capture Fort Niagara.

 It has been home to the Sisters of St. Francis since 1907.
 The chapel, thought to be the tiniest religious structure in Western New York, was in the national spotlight in 1955 when it ‘miraculously’ survived an ice jam and flood that destroyed many other properties along the river.